LibraryCarpentry/lc-python-intro/episodes/01-getting-started.md

 :::::::::::::::::::::::::::::::::::::::::  callout
 ### Editing the notebook

-- If you press <kbd>Esc</kbd> and <kbd>Return</kbd> alternately, the outer border of your code cell will change from gray to blue.
-- These are the **Command** (gray) and **Edit** (blue) modes of your notebook.
-- When in Command mode (esc/gray),
-  - The <kbd>b</kbd> key will make a new cell below the currently selected cell.
-  - The <kbd>a</kbd> key will make one above.
-  - The <kbd>x</kbd> key will delete the current cell.
-  - The <kbd>z</kbd> key will undo your last cell operation (which could be a deletion, creation, etc).

-You can also use the icons above the notebook to make a few of the same cell operations:
+You can use the icons at the top of your notebook to edit the cells in your Notebook:
 - The `+` icon adds a new cell below the selected cell.
 - The scissors icon will delete the current cell.

-You can move cells around in your notebook by going to Command mode, hovering over the left-hand margin of a cell until your cursor changes into a four-pointed arrow, and then dragging and dropping the cell where you want it.
+You can move cells around in your notebook by hovering over the left-hand margin of a cell until your cursor changes into a four-pointed arrow, and then dragging and dropping the cell where you want it.

 ::::::::::::::::::::::::::::::::::::::::::::::::::